couchbase/couchbase-lite-core/docs/P2P.md

 # Peer-To-Peer

-March 4 2025
+March 20 2025

 The component described here is the **Peer Discovery** API, the lowest level part.
 It's responsible for discovering other peers on the network and opening socket connections to them on demand, as well as making itself discoverable and handling incoming connections from other peers.

-The higher-level component (TBD) will use this API to decide which peer(s) to connect to and replicate with.
+The higher-level component (under construction; currently named `SyncManager`) will use this API to decide which peer(s) to connect to and replicate with.

 > Warning: This API is settling down, but is still in flux and may change.